The Announcement: What Is Patagonia’s Involvement?

 Obviously, if it gains enough traction, there will undoubtedly be people out there who come to it with zero context and decide that this initial involvement means, whatever the circumstances, the series is a PR puff piece that shouldn't be taken seriously.

 Of course, I disagree.
-In creating this piece of work, as should be obvious when you listen, I had absolutely no interest in making a glorified piece of marketing for the brand (I do enough of that in my day job at
+In creating this piece of work, as should be obvious when you listen, I had absolutely no interest in making a glorified piece of marketing for the brand.

 And, happily, so do the many, many independent individuals who have listened to and rigorously critiqued it prior to release.
 Hopefully, you will agree once you've had a proper listen to all three episodes.